Drugs and alcohol in the workplace

 • providing a productive and healthy workplace that is free from the influence of alcohol, illegal drugs and illicit drug use.

-These procedures should be read in conjunction with the department’s Professional and ethical standards policy and Code of conduct procedures, and with the NSW Public Service Commission’s Code of Ethics and Conduct for NSW government sector employees (PDF 1 MB).
+These procedures should be read in conjunction with the department’s Professional and ethical standards policy, the department's Code of ethics and conduct policy document, and with the NSW Public Service Commission’s Code of Ethics and Conduct for NSW goverment sector employees (PDF 7.5 MB).
 It should be implemented consistent with the department’s Work health and safety policy to ensure a safe and healthy working and learning environment for employees, students and visitors.

 These procedures focus on managing employee impairment in the workplace.
 However, the inappropriate or illicit use of drugs and alcohol may be a conduct concern as per the Guidelines for the management of conduct and performance.
 Where an employee's impairment may be a key contributor to misconduct or unsatisfactory performance refer to the Management of conduct and performance where there is an impairment procedures.